Why it pays to invest in an RA and a TFSA

 Contributions

-• If you exceed these contribution limits, a penalty of 40% will apply.
+• If you exceed these contribution limits, a penalty of 40% will apply on the amount contributed above the limit, which will be added to your tax assessment.

 Download PDF